aryapratham000/render-backend/README.md

 - Users can apply **customizable filters** through the dashboard—such as prior-day high/low taken, relative range expansions etc. —to narrow probabilities to specific structural contexts.
 - These conditional probabilities are recomputed **live every minute** as new data arrives, ensuring that evolving market structure continuously updates the probability distributions.
 This provides traders with a dynamic, real-time statistical view of potential outcomes rather than static backtested signals.

-⚠️ For details on how the probability model is constructed, refer to **Session Classification Markov Model** in the repository.
+⚠️ For details on how the probability model is constructed, refer to **Session Classification Markov Model** in the repository
+💻 The code for the frontend can be found at https://github.com/aryapratham000/trading-dashboard-frontend

 ## Features & Project Structure